top of page

 Cancellations/Schedule Changes:

-Almost all absences must be given at least 24 hours in advance to be excused for make-up credit.
+All absences must be given at least 24 hours in advance to be excused for make-up lessons.
 This includes appointments, school commitments, or any other events known ahead of time.
-If given less than 24 hours, it will be billed and there will not be makeup credit given unless the following reasons occur:
+If given less than 24 hours, it will be billed and not eligible for a makeup credit.

-• Illness: If you/your child is sick, please let me know at least 2 hours in advance of the lesson.
+• Illness: If you/your child is sick, please inform me at least 2 hours in advance of the lesson.
 Any later will result in an unexcused/billed absence.
-Do not come/play if you are feeling unwell to avoid spreading any germs.
+Please do not come/play if you are feeling unwell to avoid spreading any germs.

-• Weather: If there is weather that is unsafe to travel in, you will receive a makeup credit OR a virtual lesson may also take place.
+• School Closures/Weather: If school unexpectedly closes or there is weather that is unsafe to travel in, you will receive a makeup credit.
+Additionally, if there are unexpected bell schedule changes, you will also receive a makeup credit.

-• Emergencies: Unexpected things happen.
+• Emergencies: I understand that unexpected things happen.
 In the case of an emergency, please inform me at your earliest convenience and we will go from there.

-Lesson changes: Lessons times may vary per semester, depending on my class schedule.
+Lesson changes: Lessons times may vary per semester, depending on my class schedule and performances.
 I will reach out ahead of time if I expect any conflicts.

-Continued Absences: If a student has two absences in a row (excused or unexcused), I will reach out to further discuss the continuation of lessons/scheduling.
-A third absence will result in the immediate cancellation of the semester's lessons.
+Continued Absences: If a student has over three absences (excused or unexcused), I will reach out to further discuss the continuation of lessons/scheduling.

-Lesson Discontinuation: If you wish to discontinue lessons, please inform me one week before the 1st of the month and fill out the Lesson Discontinuation Form here.
-If that deadline is not met, you will be billed for the next month.
+Lesson Discontinuation: If you wish to discontinue lessons before the end of the semester, please inform me at least one week before the 1st of the month and fill out the Lesson Discontinuation Form here.
+If that deadline is not met, you may be billed for the next month.
 If billed, you may choose to continue lessons for that month and discontinue the following month.

 Makeup lessons: